 - Manager support.
 Designated, structured support tools enable the manager or an organizational sponsor to reinforce your employee’s learning and engage them in dialogue to develop performance and stimulate growth.

-Are you curious to learn more about how these four components can support your organization?
-Visit this link for insights on our online leadership development program and how ICC can increase your leadership effectiveness by 90% today.
+Are you curious to learn more about how these 4 components of leadership training can support your organization?
+Visit this link for insights on our online leadership development strategy and how ICC can increase your leadership effectiveness by 90% today.